lisaphamtaylor/self-care-ideas-app/README.md

 Lisa Pham Taylor's Capstone Project for Ada Developers' Academy Digital Cohort 18.

-A React Native mobile app for Android and iOS that is connected to a Google Firebase backend for user authetication and data.
+Soothe is a React Native mobile app for Android and iOS that is connected to a Google Firebase backend for user authentication and data storage.

 Users can sign in with an email and password login authentication.
 After a prompt, they will be presented cards with different self-care idea suggestions that can be swiped to the right or left of the screen.